nebneuron/combinatorial_codes/README.md

 ```
 cd combinatorial_codes/
 ```
-* use the following command from commandline:
+* use the following command from commandline, to install the package into an active python environment:

 ```
-pip install .
+ pip install -e .
 ```

 ## Usage